 This winding stretch of 180 takes you alongside the South Fork Kings river.
 In the springtime this river is a roaring magnificent sight to see!
 Just after the Hume Lake Ranger Station, you will begin your journey on the byway and be met by one of the most astonishing views I’ve ever laid my eyes upon.
 This canyon is simply breathtaking!
 Have the camera ready for numerous pull offs and picture opportunities.
 Stop above Hume lake for an amazing vista point!
 Once you begin to head down into the canyon, don’t miss the amazing Grizzly falls! !

-Optional Day 3 Itinerary: Cedar Grove Hikes
+Hiking in King’s Canyon National Park Optional Day 3 In Cedar Grove

-Other shorter hikes for families include Roaring River Falls, the trail to Knapp's Cabin, and the Don Cecil Trail.
-Beyond that the hikes are listed as moderately strenuous to strenuous and I’d recommend reading more about those on the NPS site to determine what your family is capable of doing
+Other shorter hikes for families include Roaring River Falls, the trail to Knapp’s Cabin, and the Don Cecil Trail.
+Beyond that the hikes are listed as moderately strenuous to strenuous and I’d recommend reading more about those on the NPS site to determine what your family is capable of doing.

 Important Points To Remember